 - The Urban Service Area boundary, and its acreage allocation, shall be based on the supply of usable land needed to accommodate the County's population and employment forecasts by Year 2030 with respect to the County's desired development pattern, the County's ability to provide urban services and facilities, and the County's urban strategies to achieve its desired development pattern.
 (Added 8/92, Ord.
 92-94; Amended 12/00, Ord.
 00-25, Policy 1.1.2-r; Amended 5/13, Ord.
-2013-11) - FLU1.2.2 Urban development during the 2007-2030 planning period, as identified in FLU1.2.1, will occur only in the Urban Service Area and the established boundary for the Horizon West SPA (Special Planning Area) (identified on Map 2 in the Future Land Use Element of the Comprehensive Plan), the Innovation Way Overlay, and Growth Centers where urban services are available as specified by Joint Planning Agreement or other agreements.(Added 8/92, Ord.
+2013-11) - FLU1.2.2 Urban development during the 2007-2030 planning period, as identified in FLU1.2.1, will occur only in the Urban Service Area (USA) and the established boundary for the Horizon West Special Planning Area (SPA) (depicted on Map 2 of the Future Land Use Map Series); the Innovation Way Overlay (depicted on Map 4 of the Future Land Use Map Series); Growth Centers where urban services are available, as specified by Joint Planning Area Agreement or other agreement(s); and, upon Future Land Use Map amendment and associated USA boundary approval for urban land uses, the Boggy Creek USA Expansion Area (depicted on Map 5a of the Future Land Use Map Series)...(Added 8/92, Ord.
 92-24; Amended 12/00, Ord.
 00-25, Policy 1.1.2.1-r; Amended 5/13, Ord.
-2013-11) - FLU1.2.3 The amount of usable land and the need for land to accommodate the projected population within the Urban Service Area shall be monitored and updated to reflect changes in local conditions, consistent with the objectives of the Evaluation and Appraisal Report process.
+2013-11; Amended 01/23, Ord 2023-04) - FLU1.2.3 The amount of usable land and the need for land to accommodate the projected population within the Urban Service Area shall be monitored and updated to reflect changes in local conditions, consistent with the objectives of the Evaluation and Appraisal Report process.
 As part of this effort, the County will assess its progress toward implementing the urban strategies contained herein in order to achieve its planned development pattern.
 (Added 12/00, Ord.
 00-25, Policy 1.1.2-r; Amended 5/13, Ord.
 2013-11; Amended 06/17, Ord.
 2017-12) - FLU1.2.4 The County will continue to monitor the Urban Service Area allocation.
 Through this process, the following applicants have satisfied these requirements and are recognized as expansions to the Urban Service Area.
 (Added 10/02, Ord.
 02-16; Amended as listed in the table; Policy 1.1.2.1.A-r)